xmtp/docs-xmtp-org/docs/pages/intro/intro.md

     - Explore the documentation on this site
     - Explore the open [XMTP GitHub org](https://github.com/xmtp), which contains code for LibXMTP, XMTP SDKs, and xmtpd, the work-in-progress future node software.
-    - Explore the open source code for [Converse messenger](https://github.com/ephemeraHQ/converse-app), an app [Ephemera acquired and open sourced](https://paragraph.xyz/@ephemera/converse) for the XMTP community.
+    - Explore the open source code for [Converse messenger](https://github.com/ephemeraHQ/converse-app), an app open sourced by [Ephemera](https://paragraph.xyz/@ephemera/converse) for the XMTP community.